hextechpal/segmenter/README.md

 }
 ```

 For more details you can check out the tests/e2e package.
-I contains end to end test which explains these in more detail
+It contains end-to-end tests which explains these in more detail